sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

 ms.custom: template-quickstart
 ---

-# Setup your Office 365 tenant and enable Microsoft Graph Data Connect

 Prior to using Microsoft Graph Data Connect for the first time, you need to configure your Office 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.

 ## Grant Azure AD users the Global Administrator role